Michelle Scully: Reception

+Jackie Brygel from the Herald Sun said the character was "never meek nor mild".
 A writer for the BBC's Neighbours website said Michelle's most notable moment was "Keeping her relationship with Connor a secret."
 Jim Schembri of The Age paid tribute to Michelle and praised her departure, saying "Our beloved Michelle Scully (Kate Keltie) is off to New York to continue her education.
 There's been a party, a final I-still-love-you scene with former flame Connor (Patrick Harvey) and the inevitable don't-cry-mum moment.
 It's beautiful, touching and all done with the type of small-screen melodramatic pathos that the makers of Neighbours now do so well and so effortlessly that one wonders if they've developed some special software to write it (and I say that with love, guys, so please don't sue)."
 Katie Baillie writing for Metro included Michelle on a list of the "worst Neighbours characters" ever.
 Baillie claimed that Michelle was a "weirdo" for casting spells on Paul and was "annoyingly self-righteous" and later "went all spoilt brat".